Chris Eves | 27/06/2017 | London, UK

 The Zoological Society of London’s (ZSL) SPOTT initiative is expanding to assess the transparency of major forest product producers operating in priority tropical areas, scoring companies on their commitments to environmental, social and governance (ESG) best practice.
 We have selected 24 companies for publication by November 2017.

-Timber, pulp and paper production – a growing problem
+Timber and pulp production – a growing problem

 International trade in wood products represents a market worth billions of dollars per year.
 This market requires a huge input of raw materials from the world’s forests, with global demand for industrial roundwood estimated to reach two billion cubic metres per annum by 2030 – an increase of 25% in twenty years.